netgen-layouts/layouts-contentful/INSTALL.md

 It is highly recommended to secure the Netgen Layouts interface and allow only authenticated users in.
-For fresh Symfony installations the simplest way is to define an admin user in memory with the `ROLE_NGBM_ADMIN` role and enable the HTTP basic auth firewall.
+For fresh Symfony installations the simplest way is to define an admin user in memory with the `ROLE_NGLAYOUTS_ADMIN` role and enable the HTTP basic auth firewall.
 Your `app/config/security.yml` should like this:

 ```